kevin30625/Proposal/proposal.md

 ## In a paragraph or more, detail your project.
 What will your software do?
 What features will it have?
 How will it be executed?

-In our game, we will have a spaceship that can only move left and right to try to take down alien ships and also try to avoid getting hit by the aliens who are attacking you.
+In our game, we will have a spaceship that can only move left and right to try to take down alien ships and also try to avoid getting hit by the alien ships who are also attacking you.
 If the alien ship gets hit, it will be destroyed and it will increase your score by 100 but if the player's spaceship gets hit, they will lose a live and they will only have a total of 3 lives.
 The main goal of the game is to get the highest score as possible.

 ## If planning to combine 1051's final project with another course's final project, with which other course?
 And which aspect(s) of your proposed project would relate to 1051, and which aspect(s) would relate to the other course?